Women and the Koran

-It is less clear in verse 12:29 whether Allah considers women, in general, as being sinners.
-The tone of the husband in admonishing his wife and the fact that he doesn’t refer to her by name or her relationship to him e.g. “you, my wife”, but as a member of a group would suggest a certain contempt for her sex; a contempt that a sinner might elicit from a god.
+It is less clear in Verse 12:29 whether God considers women, in general, as being sinners.
+The tone of the husband in admonishing his wife and the fact that he doesn’t refer to her by name or her relationship to him, e.g., “you, my wife” but as a member of a group, would suggest a certain contempt for her sex; such contempt as a sinner might elicit from a god.

-God admits to putting some thought into Adam’s creation, a creation He is extremely proud of and rightly so.
+God admits to putting some thought into Adam’s creation, a creation He is extremely proud of, and rightly so.
 Eve, however, appears to be an afterthought.
 She sort of appears out of the blue.
-Adam gets most of the attention anywhere the couple is mentioned in the Koran including the following verses where we first meet the first couple.
-In these revelations, the proud Creator does not ask Satan to prostrate himself before the happy twosome, only before Adam.
-The only reference to Eve is in the second verse and even then Allah does not mention her by name, just as the wife of Adam.
+Adam gets most of the attention whenever the couple is mentioned, including the following verses where we first meet the first couple.

 20:123 He (Allah) said: “Go down from it both of you, as enemies of one another; but should guidance from Me come to you, he who follows My Guidance will not go astray or suffer.

-It is also not clear if Allah ever forgave Eve for eating the fruit of the forbidden tree.
+It is not clear if God ever forgave Eve for eating the fruit of the forbidden tree.
 If He did not, this would explain a great deal.

 20:120 But the Devil whispered to him, saying “O Adam, shall I show you the Tree of Immortality and a kingdom which will never perish?”